 Two Recent University of Arizona Studies

-Documents the transformation of rich Sonoran Desert upland habitat of 15-20 plant species into an impoverished landscape containing only 2-5 species.
+- The transformation of rich Sonoran Desert upland habitat of 15-20 plant species into an impoverished landscape containing only two to five species.
 The longer Buffelgrass remains on a site, the more species richness and diversity decline.
-Full study here.

-Documents the rate at which Catalina Mountains Buffelgrass is spreading.
+- The rate at which Catalina Mountains Buffelgrass is spreading.
 Doubles in acreage every 2.26-7.04 years.
-Full study here.